-The project is based on Curieuse Island a true tropical paradise.
+The project is based on Curieuse Island - a true tropical paradise.
 The entire island is a national park which is managed by our local partner, Seychelles National Parks Authority.
-Live beach front on the white sand beaches of Anse St Jose in small huts, inviting the natural environment into every aspect of your daily experience.
-Across the bay is Seychelles second largest island, Praslin, which is a quick boat ride away.
+Live on the beachfront on the white sand beaches of Anse St Jose in small huts, inviting the natural environment into every aspect of your daily experience.
+Across the bay is Seychelles’ second largest island, Praslin, which is a quick boat ride away.

 Spend your time learning about and contributing to critical conservation efforts being conducted on the island.
 Join an international team of passionate volunteers and qualified experts who are all dedicated to make a difference towards the survival of both the critically endangered hawksbill turtles and the sicklefin lemon sharks.

 Partake in our lemon shark catch and release program.
-Track down shark pups in order to gather valuable data pertaining to population and growth rates on the elusive under studied species.
+Search the surrounding waters for shark pups in order to gather valuable data pertaining to population and growth rates on the elusive under studied species.

-For sea turtles efforts will center around studying the nesting success and habits of both Hawksbill and Green turtles on the island.
+Sea turtles efforts will center around studying the nesting success and habits of both hawksbill and green turtles on the island.
 Collect and collate information such as tag numbers, carapace (shell) measurements and number of eggs laid, or carry out nest evacuations to measure hatching success rates.